FAQs & Information About Bees

 Is your work guaranteed?

 Yes.
-All of my work is guaranteed from the day of treatment to December 31st of the year in which the work was performed -well into the dead of Winter.
+All of my work is guaranteed in writing from the day of treatment to December 31st of the year in which the work was performed - well into the dead of winter.
 If the bees come back, The Bee Hunter comes back.

 How soon does the Rapid Response & Removal Treatment work?